Join Our Team

 To comply with applicable laws ensuring equal employment opportunities to qualified individuals with a disability, the school will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or an employee unless undue hardship would result.

-Any applicant or employee who requires an accommodation in order to perform the essential functions of the job should contact the Human Resources Office and request such an accommodation.
+Any applicant or employee who requires an accommodation in order to perform the essential functions of the job should contact the People Operations Office and request such an accommodation.
 The individual with the disability should specify what accommodation they need to perform the job, or if unknown, what job duties are impaired by the disability.
 The school then will conduct an investigation to identify the barriers that interfere with the equal opportunity of the applicant or employee to perform the job.
 The school will identify possible accommodations, if any, that will help eliminate the limitation.
 If the accommodation is reasonable and will not impose an undue hardship, the school will make the accommodation.

 Inquiries, complaints, or grievances regarding equal opportunity employment as described in the text above, should be directed to: